Diploma in Computer Application (DCA): Course, Fees, Syllabus & Jobs

 Advance Diploma in Computer Application (ADCA)

 The Advance Diploma in Computer Application offers advanced and specialised training beyond the basic diploma, often including enhanced practical modules, updated tools, and more in-depth software exposure.
-It is ideal for students who want more comprehensive industry-ready skills.
+It is ideal for students who want more full industry-ready skills.

 Diploma in Computer Application — Course Highlights